hdp1213/billionaire/message_protocol.md

 this is handled by the `json-c` library.
  - `EJSONVAL`: command object does not contain a field needed by the server.
+ - `EJSONTYPE`: JSON object is not the desired type.
  - `EBADCMDNAME`: command object has an invalid command name.
  - `EBADCMDOBJ`: command object does not have a 'command' field.
  - `ECANEMPTY`: `CANCEL_ORDER` object cancelling an empty offer.